Raster Slope Calculations

 Run.png

-In Visual Preview, the RasterSlopeCalculator output will have slope represented for each cell instead of elevation.
+In Data Preview (formerly Visual Preview), the RasterSlopeCalculator output will have slope represented for each cell instead of elevation.
 Note the bright spots in the center and right of the image; these are low-lying features but have a steep slope.

 gisrasterslope3.png

-The RasterAspectCalculator output has each cell representing the direction of the slope, from 0-360 degrees.
+The RasterAspectCalculator output has each cell representing the direction of the slope, ranging from 0 to 360 degrees.

 gisrasterslope4.png